 “The recompense of their error” (verse 27) is referring to them appropriately receiving the natural consequences of their behavior.
 This passage speaks of a revelation or instance of God’s wrath but it also provides one of the clearest definitions in scripture of what the wrath of God is.
 When man persists in sin (and there is lots of it in this passage) God’s reaction is to give them up to receive the consequences of their actions from which He, to that point, Had been trying to protect them.

-Some Thoughts about Wrath
+Further Thoughts about Wrath

 You can see from the passages above – and there are others – that this is a definite pattern in scripture.
 God, being a gentleman, never imposes His presence where it is not desired.
 He just leaves and then, without His protection, the trouble comes.
 His leaving can be expressed directly as Him leaving or as Him giving the sinners up (withdrawing His protection/presence) to the dangers or enemies they face.